-The Schengen Area is a collection of 26 European countries that have agreed to abolish all passport and other forms of border control at their shared borders.
+The Schengen Area is a collection of 27 European countries that have agreed to abolish all passport and other forms of border control at their shared borders.
 For foreign travel, the area mainly acts as a single jurisdiction with a common visa policy.
 The area is named after the Schengen Agreement, which was signed in Luxembourg in 1985.

-The Schengen Area includes 22 of the EUs 27 member states.
-Four of the five EU states that are not members of the Schengen Area—Bulgaria, Croatia, Cyprus, and Romania—are legally obligated to join in the future; Ireland, on the other hand, maintains an opt-out and has its own visa regime.
+The Schengen Area includes 23 of the EUs 27 member states.
+Three of the Four EU states that are not members of the Schengen Area—Bulgaria, Cyprus, and Romania—are legally obligated to join in the future; Ireland, on the other hand, maintains an opt-out and has its own visa regime.
 Iceland, Liechtenstein, Norway, and Switzerland are members of the European Free Trade Association (EFTA), however they are not members of the EU.

 Every day, around 1.7 million people commute across an internal European border to work, accounting for up to a third of the workforce in some regions.
 The overall number of Schengen border crossings each year is 1.3 billion.
 The transfer of commodities by road accounts for 57 million crossings each year, with a total value of €2.8 trillion.

 The cost of commerce is reduced by 0.42 percent to 1.59 percent as a result of Schengen, depending on geography, trading partners, and other factors.
 Countries outside of the Schengen zone benefit as well.
 The Schengen Areas member states have tightened border controls with non-Schengen countries.